Ee-Chee/SpicedAcademy-Tabasco-Codes/Project2-Ticker/README.md

-Tickers are a thing people used to put on their websites but don't seem to anymore.
-That's probably because they are annoying.
-However, they do provide a good opportunity to look at how <a href="https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame">requestAnimationFrame</a> works.
+# Project 1 Ticker

+## Part 1 Animating Headlines
+When the page loads, the ticker area is empty and headlines start crawling in from the right.
+The animation continues forever.
+When a headline moves all the way off the screen it jumps to the end.

 <img src="ticker.gif">

-* When the page loads the ticker area should be empty and headlines should start crawling in from the right
-* The animation should continue forever.
-When a headline moves all the way off the screen it should jump to the end.
-* Use six to ten headlines/links from your favorite news site

-### Part 2
+### Part 2 Pause the animation

-When a users mouses onto a headline, the animation should pause (which will require <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/cancelAnimationFrame">cancelAnimationFrame</a>) and the headline should turn blue and gain an underline to indicate that it can be clicked.
+When a user mouses onto a headline, the animation pauses and the headline turns blue and gain an underline to indicate that it can be clicked.
 If the user mouses out without clicking, the animation should resume.

-### Bonus Challenge

-Create an additional ticker that appears at the bottom of the page and has the headlines scrolling in from left to right rather than right to left.
+**_NOTES_**:
+* Coding technologies: HTML, CSS and Javascript
+* Learned how to make use of requestAnimationFrame()/cancelAnimationFrame() method and DOM events.